 Shorter is a tiny town located in the state of Alabama.
 With a population of 375 people and just one neighborhood, Shorter is the 353rd largest community in Alabama.

-When you are in Shorter, you'll notice that it is more blue-collar than most other communities in America.
-39.73% of Shorter’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Shorter is a blue-collar town, with 39.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Shorter is a town of production and manufacturing workers, service providers, and managers.
 There are especially a lot of people living in Shorter who work in management occupations (17.81%), office and administrative support (10.96%), and food service (8.22%).

 Also of interest is that Shorter has more people living here who work in computers and math than 95% of the places in the US.